-The decrease in selling and marketing expenses for the three months ended March 31, 2017, compared to the same period in 2016, was due primarily to the cost saving efforts to reduce marketing programs and lower promotional activities for Qsymia.
+The decrease in selling and marketing expenses for the three and nine months ended September 30, 2017, compared to the same periods in 2016, was due primarily to the cost saving efforts to reduce marketing programs and lower promotional activities for Qsymia.
+Selling and marketing expenses are expected to stay flat or decrease in the fourth quarter of 2017 as compared to the first three quarters of 2017.

-The decrease in general and administrative expenses in the three months ended March 31, 2017 compared to the same period in 2016, was primarily due to our continuing efforts to cut costs and lower spending for corporate activities.
+The decrease in general and administrative expenses in the three and nine months ended September 30, 2017 compared to the same periods in 2016 was primarily due to the results of our continuing efforts to cut costs and lower spending for corporate activities.
+General and administrative expenses could fluctuate significantly due to the timing of activities within our business strategy review.